-The Telstra 2G network will no longer support your older vehicle tracker.
+The Telstra 2G network is no longer and won’t work with any older 2G vehicle tracker.

 The 2G network was introduced into Australia in the 1990s and was a very popular network which saw millions of Australians purchase mobile phones and other devices such as vehicle trackers.